-Google PLA dominates the market when it comes to traffic volume and revenue.
+Google Shopping Ads dominate the market when it comes to traffic volume and revenue.
 Moreover, they also boast the lowest Cost per Sale.
-Google Shopping campaigns are set up in Google AdWords – a pay-per-click platform – and requires a feed upload in the Google Merchant Center.
+Google Shopping campaigns are set up in Google Ads – a pay-per-click platform – and requires a feed upload in the Google Merchant Center.

 2. Amazon Marketplace

 Amazon is one of the most popular destinations for consumers to search for and buy products.
 Amazon will not generate a click to your web shop.

 Listing your products on Amazon means that the sale is actually done on Amazon and the merchant only gets to ship the product - unless he chooses to use Fulfillment By Amazon (FBA).
 The merchants pay a commission to Amazon for each sale.

 3. Facebook Ads

 Facebook is a social channel on which a merchant can advertise.
 It is also CPC-based.
 Advertisements created through Facebook ads appear on Facebook user’s newsfeeds.